Welcome to the Worldwide Greathead family my One-Name Study - Person Page 418

 #10435, b.
 19 November 1868, d.
 19 March 1938

-Mary R Robinson was born on 19 November 1868 in Gettysberg, Pennsylvania, USA.4,2,5 She was the daughter of John A Robinson and Annie S McNulty.3 She married Robert Newton Greathead, son of John Wells Greathead and Virginia Dellinger, about 1890.2 Mary visited her parents returning on 15 January 1898 to her home in Staunton.
-Her father died later that year.6 In the census of 1 June 1900 in Staunton City, Virginia, USA, she was listed as the wife of Robert Newton Greathead.7 In the census of 20 April 1910 in Virginia, USA, she was listed as the wife of Robert Newton Greathead.8 In the census of 5 January 1920 in 34th Street, King, Seattle, Washington, USA, she was listed as the wife of Robert Newton Greathead.9 In the census of 2 April 1930 in Norfolk, Virginia, USA, she was listed as the wife of Robert Newton Greathead.10 She died on 19 March 1938 aged 69.5 She was buried on 22 March 1938 in Hollywood Cemetery, 412 South Cherry Street, Richmond, Richmond City, Virginia, USA, Section: 23 Lot: 139.4,5
+Mary R Robinson was born on 19 November 1868 in Gettysberg, Pennsylvania, USA.3,2,4 She was the daughter of John A Robinson and Annie S McNulty.5 She married Robert Newton Greathead, son of John Wellesley Greathead and Almira Virginia Dellinger, about 1889.2 Mary visited her parents returning on 15 January 1898 to her home in Staunton.
+Her father died later that year.6 In the census of 1 June 1900 in Staunton City, Virginia, USA, she was listed as the wife of Robert Newton Greathead.7 In the census of 20 April 1910 in Virginia, USA, she was listed as the wife of Robert Newton Greathead.8 In the census of 5 January 1920 in 34th Street, King, Seattle, Washington, USA, she was listed as the wife of Robert Newton Greathead.9 In the census of 2 April 1930 in Norfolk, Virginia, USA, she was listed as the wife of Robert Newton Greathead.10 Mary died on 19 March 1938 in Richmond, Virginia, USA, aged 69.4 Mary was buried on 22 March 1938 in Hollywood Cemetery, 412 South Cherry Street, Richmond, Virginia, USA, Section: 23 Lot: 139.3,4

 Children of Mary R Robinson and Robert Newton Greathead